checkly/docs.checklyhq.com/site/content/docs/traces-open-telemetry/exporting-traces/grafana-tempo.md

 1. Head back to the [Traces Settings page](https://app.checklyhq.com/settings/account/traces) on Checkly.

   * Enable exporting traces and add the endpoint URL from step 3.
-  * and in the **Headers** section, specify the HTTP Header: on the left column `Authorization` and `Basic instance:token`, where `instance:token` is base64 encoded.
+  * and in the **Headers** section, specify the HTTP Header:  `Authorization` and `Basic instance:token`, where `instance:token` is base64 encoded.
     You can use an online tool like [base64encode.net](https://www.base64encode.net/) to encode your instance and token.
     ![Export Traces configuration](/docs/images/otel/export-traces/export-traces-to-grafana-config.png)

-1. Back in your Grafana Cloud Instance (for example danube.grafana.net), head over to "Explore", select the *Tempo* source that is named `grafanacloud-yourOrganization-traces`:
+2. Back in your Grafana Cloud Instance (for example danube.grafana.net), head over to "Explore", select the *Tempo* source that is named `grafanacloud-yourOrganization-traces`:
   ![Select Tempo traces data source](/docs/images/otel/export-traces/grafana-cloud-tempo-source.png)

     Now, click **Search** to see the table of Traces received.
 The ones exported by Checkly, have `checkly` in the service column.